 Scrolling, scrolling, scrolling … what was intended as a five-minute Instagram break has morphed into a twenty-minute plunge down the social media rabbit hole.
-It’s easy to get lost in the endless feed of cute animal photos, amusingly sarcastic memes, and craving-inducing food shots.
-This constant stream can take a toll on your brain and often leaves you more frazzled than when you first opened the app.
+It’s easy to get lost in the endless feed of COVID-19 coverage.
+And while it’s important to stay up to date on the global pandemic, this constant stream can take a toll on your brain and often leaves you more frazzled than when you first opened your news app.
 Time to tidy up!
-Unfollow the accounts that no longer give you joy, and if that includes friends, so be it.
+Delete any apps that bring you down and unfollow any accounts that no longer give you joy, and if that includes friends, so be it.
 As Kondo advises, “Keep only those things that speak to your heart.
 Then take the plunge and discard all the rest.”
-Skip the accounts you tend to scroll right through, and keep the ones that provide useful information (such as news, details on events you like to attend, or company discounts) and those that genuinely make you smile.
+Skip the accounts and apps you tend to scroll right through, and keep the ones that provide useful information (such as food delivery, how you can help make a difference, or sales to support your favorite vegan businesses) and those that genuinely make you smile.

-Our Picks: VegNews, restaurants you frequent (for deals and specials), companies you regularly purchase from (like your go-to grocer or your favorite clothing brand), and local groups and event spaces (for fun activities and pop-up events).
+Our Picks: VegNews, restaurants you frequent (for deals and specials), companies you regularly purchase from (like your go-to grocer or your favorite clothing brand), and local groups and event spaces (for how you can continue supporting them from home).

 Tanya Flink is a Digital Editor at VegNews as well as a writer and fitness enthusiast living in Orange County, CA.